Tom Blanpied, Professor of Physiology

 I graduated from Yale University with a bachelor’s degree in Psychology.
 My long-standing interest in cognition and learning has lead to my current work to understand the cellular processes that underlie mental health and psychiatric disorder.
 At the University of Pittsburgh, I obtained a Ph.D. in the Department of Neuroscience with Jon Johnson, Ph.D., where I used single-channel recordings to study the mechanisms by which the anti-Parkinsonian and anti-Alzheimer’s drugs amantadine and memantine act on NMDA receptors.
 I then undertook postdoctoral training with George Augustine, Ph.D. and Michael Ehlers, M.D.
 Ph.D. at Duke University in the Department of Neurobiology, with whom I studied the cell biological mechanisms of synaptic transmission and neural plasticity.
-I joined the University of Maryland Department of Physiology as an Assistant Professor in 2005, and became Associate Professor with tenure in 2012.
+I joined the University of Maryland Department of Physiology as an Assistant Professor in 2005.

 Aaron graduated from the University of Rochester in 2011 with his BS in Neuroscience, and completed his PhD in the Yale Interdepartmental Neuroscience Program in 2017.
 At Yale, he worked with Tony Koleske to characterize two novel biochemical mechanisms of NMDA receptor regulation, one downstream of the tyrosine phosphatase SHP2 and one downstream of the tyrosine kinase Arg.
-Aaron joined the Blanpied lab in 2017, and is not yet used to proteins being dots on a screen instead of bands on a gel.
+Aaron joined the Blanpied lab in 2017, and now is fully aware that N’s of less than 50,000 are barely worth shooting for.

 Sarah hails originally from Brooklyn, NY and obtained her Bachelors of Science in Integrative Neuroscience from SUNY Binghamton in 2010.
 She then spent a year working as a lab technician with Alfredo Kirkwood at Johns Hopkins where she used field recordings to study synaptic plasticity in both hippocampal and cortical acute slices.
-In 2011 she started her PhD in the Program in Neuroscience at University of Maryland.
+She got her PhD in the lab in 2019, having decided that being pregnant while defending would make life really easy.
 In the lab, Sarah’s main focus is combining functional assays with super-resolution imaging to explore the relationship between synaptic transmission and PSD nanostructure.
 She uses calcium imaging as well as patch-clamp electrophysiology to measure receptor activation at single spines whose nanostructure is also mapped with PALM or STORM.

 Poorna Dharmasri, PhD student in the Program in Neuroscience